Outstanding Faculty in the Ray P. Authement College of Sciences

 Jenneke has been the PI for 31 separate grants/contracts in the last eight years, totaling over $1,034,000, and has been a CO-PI on another seven totaling $543,000 in funding.
 The granting agencies that fund Jenneke include The Water Institute for the Gulf, the Coastal Protection and Restoration Authority, the Board of Regents, The U.S. Geological Survey, and Louisiana Sea Grant.
 She has recently been a CO-PI on several NSF grants.
 As part of Jenneke's recent BOR enhancement grant award, she developed a natural wetland laboratory for combined education and research efforts at our Cade Farm facility.
 This will be a signature facility for our university and the only one of its kind in Louisiana.
 Jenneke was recognized (2014-2015) as a core member of one of the top three teams in the "International Changing Course" competition held to find solutions to nutrient contamination of the Mississippi River.
 Dr. Visser has 51 peer-reviewed publications, including journal articles, book chapters, reports, popular science articles, and book reviews.
 Although she has over 900 formal citations of her work, the value of its real-world-application to coastal restoration activities is even more substantial.

 In addition to her scholarly activities, Jenneke has done a great job teaching courses in plant sciences and coastal ecosystems.
-She is the first faculty member in the School of Geosciences to develop and
+She is the first faculty member in the School of Geosciences to develop and teach an on-line course.
+Jenneke recently became a student advisor for the Environmental Science program and has been an eager participant in community outreach and university service.

 2017 Ray P. Authement College of Sciences Outstanding Teachers